 Operational Compliance

 Auxiliary agrees to maintain and operate its organization in accordance with all applicable laws, regulations and CSU and Campus rules, regulations and policies.
 Failure of Auxiliary to comply with any term of this agreement may result in the removal, suspension or probation of Auxiliary as an auxiliary organization in good standing.
-Such action by CSU may result in the limitation or removal of Auxiliary's right to utilize the CSU or campus name, resources and facilities (5 CCR § 42406).
+Such action by CSU may result in the limitation or removal of Auxiliary's right to utilize the CSU or university name, resources and facilities (5 CCR § 42406).

 Conflict of Interest